Welcome to today's edition of the Rush 24-7 podcast.

 The profit motive alone will cause these middlemen that Hugo sells to to turn around and sell it to us.

-And we'll have to pay through the nose for it, but there will be oil.
+We're going to need it, and we'll have to pay through the nose for it, but there will be oil.

 In the meantime, OPEC may consult on whether the group needs to boost oil output before a scheduled meeting in September.

-Should the oil price keep rising, this an OPEC source said today, if the price keeps going up, OPEC may consult on an increase in production before it meets in September.
+This is an OPEC source said today: if the price keeps going up, OPEC may consult on an increase in production before it meets in September.

-The expert here said that OPEC would have to raise the uh production by more than 500,000 barrels a day to have any impact on the price.
+The expert here said that OPEC would have to raise the production by more than 500,000 barrels a day to have any impact on the price.

 Wrong.

-But you let the speculators get hold of the news that OPEC might increase production by half million barrels and are going to go nuts the other way.
+I mean, in a static supply and demand market, true, but you let the speculators get hold of the news that OPEC might increase production by half a million barrels and are going to go nuts the other way.

 More oil on the market.

-So it's uh it's this stuff is just academic, really.
+So this stuff is just academic, really.

 I got an interesting note from a friend of mine.

-They were the cheapes at the time.
+They were the cheaps at the time.

-Occasionally some of the players, like George Brett and Jamie Quirk would show up, and when they when they showed up, it showed how pathetic all the rest of us were.
+And when they showed up, it showed how pathetic all the rest of us were.

-I'll never forget one afternoon, Quirk playing quarterback, must have thrown a 100-yard bomb to Brett.
+He must have thrown a 100-yard bomb to Brett.

 You know, we're just a bunch of duffers out there, but it was a lot of fun.

-And one of the guys, one of the interlopers that uh started the game was this little scatback speed demon who has become a friend.
+And one of the guys, one of the interlopers that started the game was this little scatback speed demon who has become a friend.

 You're too close to it.